Illinois Vital Records

 Other Frequently Asked Questions

-Apostilles for Illinois vital records can be obtained online through Vital Records Online or through the Secretary of State Index Department.
+Apostilles for vital records can be obtained online through Vital Records Online or through the Secretary of State Index Department.
+Our convenient platform lets you get apostille Illinois vital records with ease.

-Vital Records Online provides apostille services for all 50 US states, is recognized by governments and organizations, and is legally valid in over 100 countries.
-Vital Records Online provides apostille services for Birth, Death, Marriage, and Divorce Certificates, with professional support.
+Vital Records Online provides apostille services for all 50 U.S. states, is recognized by governments and organizations, and is legally valid in over 100 countries.
+Vital Records Online provides apostille services for birth, death, marriage, and divorce certificates, all with professional support.
 The cost for the apostille service starts at $149 (plus government fees) and can be completed entirely online in three steps.

 1. Complete the Apostille Express online application.